-- Provide immediate access to safe drinking water by distributing bottled water and establishing water distribution points in flood-affected areas.
+- Provide immediate access to safe drinking water by establishing water distribution points or water tankers and provision of water storage containers in flood-affected areas.
 Collaborate with local authorities and NGOs to ensure a sufficient supply of potable water. - Conduct awareness campaigns on the importance of water filtration and purification methods to prevent waterborne diseases.
-Distribute water purification tablets or filters to households to improve water quality. - Set up temporary sanitation facilities such as portable toilets in areas where people are defecating in the open.
+Distribute water purification tablets or filters to households to improve water quality. - Set up temporary gender sensitive sanitation facilities such as portable toilets for men, women, and common ones in areas where people are defecating in the open.
 This will help reduce the risk of water contamination and improve overall hygiene.